kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

    * - cc_list
      - int
      - Contact list ID, if the email is sent, this contactlist also receives it.
-       Only works if the BCC List feature is enabled for customer.
+       Only works if the BCC List feature is enabled for the customer.
      -

 Request Example